h920032/STM32-Boot-App-Demo/README.md

-# STM32 Boot-App Demo
+# STM32 Secure Boot and Application Demo

 ## Overview
 This project demonstrates a bootloader and application setup for the STM32H723 microcontroller.
 The repository contains both bootloader and application code that work together to provide a reliable firmware update mechanism.
 The bootloader is implemented in the **H723_Boot_testing** folder, and the application firmware is in **H723_App_testing**.

 ## Project Structure
-- **H723_Boot_testing/** – Contains the bootloader code that initializes the system, manages firmware update procedures, verifies application integrity, and transfers control to the application.
-- **H723_App_testing/** – Contains the application firmware that runs after the bootloader, implementing the main functionality.
+- `H723_Boot_testing`: Bootloader project for STM32H723.
+- `H723_App_testing`: Application project for STM32H723.
+- `postbuild.sh`: Script to combine bootloader and application hex files.

 ## Hardware Requirements
 - STM32H723 development board (e.g., NUCLEO-H723ZG)